 Tommy Bahama.
-Tommy Bahama designs, sources, markets and distributes men's and women's sportswear, outerwear, footwear, housewares and related fashion and other accessories.
+Tommy Bahama designs, sources, markets and distributes men's and women's sportswear and related products.
 The target consumers of Tommy Bahama are primarily affluent men and women age 35 and older who embrace a relaxed and casual approach to daily living.
 Tommy Bahama products are designed by in-house product specific teams who focus on the target consumer.
 Tommy Bahama apparel products generally incorporate fabrics made of cotton, silk, linen, nylon, leather, tencel and other natural and man-made fibers, or blends of two or more of these materials.

 In addition, Tommy Bahama licenses the trademark Tommy Bahama and related marks to third party licensees who design, source, market and distribute Tommy Bahama branded products within specified geographic regions, subject to the terms of the respective license agreements, which generally provide Tommy Bahama the right to approve all products, advertising and channels of distribution.
-Third party license arrangements for Tommy Bahama branded products include the following product categories: men's and women's watches; men's socks; men's and women's headwear; sleepwear; shampoo, soap and bath amenities; ceiling fans; rugs; fabrics; belts, leather goods and gifts; luggage; fragrances; indoor furniture; outdoor furniture and related products; bedding and bath linens; table top accessories; and suncare products.

 Lilly Pulitzer.
-Lilly Pulitzer designs, sources, markets and distributes upscale collections of women's and girl's dresses, sportswear, footwear, handbags and related fashion accessories.
+Lilly Pulitzer designs, sources, markets and distributes upscale collections of women's and girl's dresses, sportswear and related products.
 Lilly Pulitzer was originally created in the late 1950's and is an affluent brand with a heritage and aesthetic based on the Palm Beach resort lifestyle.
 Lilly Pulitzer's products are developed by dedicated in-house design teams.
 Lilly Pulitzer apparel products are designed to incorporate various fiber types, including cotton, silk, linen and other natural and man-made fibers, or blends of two or more of these materials.

 In addition, Lilly Pulitzer licenses its trademark to third party licensees, who design, source, market and distribute Lilly Pulitzer branded products within specified geographic regions, subject to the terms of the respective license agreements, which generally provide Lilly Pulitzer the right to approve all products, advertising and channels of distribution.
-Third party license arrangements for Lilly Pulitzer branded products include the following: bedding and home fashions; home furnishing fabrics; stationery and gift products; cosmetic bags; and eyewear.

-Lanier Clothes.
-Lanier Clothes designs, sources and distributes branded and private label men's apparel, with a focus on tailored clothing, including suits, sport coats, suit separates and dress slacks, as well as casual pants and other dress apparel, across a wide range of price points, with the majority of the business at moderate price points.
-The majority of Lanier Clothes' branded products are sold under certain trademarks licensed to it by third parties.
-Licensed brands include Kenneth Cole®, Dockers®, and Geoffrey Beene®.
-Additionally, Lanier Clothes designs and markets products for its owned Billy London® brand.
-In addition to the branded businesses, Lanier Clothes designs and sources private label tailored clothing products for certain customers, including a large private label pants program for a warehouse club.
+Lanier Apparel.
+Lanier Apparel designs, sources and distributes branded and private label men's apparel, with a focus on tailored clothing, including tailored clothing, casual pants and sportswear, across a wide range of price points, with the majority of the business at moderate price points.
+The majority of Lanier Apparel's branded products are sold under certain trademarks licensed to it by third parties.
+Licensed brands include Kenneth Cole, Dockers, and Geoffrey Beene.
+Additionally, Lanier Apparel designs and markets products for its owned Billy London and Oxford Golf brands.
+In addition to the branded businesses, Lanier Apparel designs and sources private label apparel products for certain customers.

-Lanier Clothes' in-house design teams, which are located in New York City, focus on the target consumer for each brand.
-The various Lanier Clothes products are manufactured from a variety of fibers, including wool, silk, linen, cotton and other natural fibers, as well as synthetics and blends of these materials.
+Lanier Apparel's in-house design teams focus on the target consumer for each brand.
+The various Lanier Apparel products are manufactured from a variety of fibers, including wool, silk, linen, cotton and other natural fibers, as well as synthetics and blends of these materials.